Vern Ader’s Weed Spinner

 - IMPORTANT: If the Weed Spinner hits a large rock or large root it is possible for the drill to jerk suddenly and hard.
 If this is a concern, do not purchase or use a drill that has a second side handle for stability.

-- The weeds will be instantly decimated or frustratingly get wrapped around the Weed Spinner.
+- The weeds will be blown apart or frustratingly get wrapped around the Weed Spinner.
 If they don’t fall off on their own when the drill is raised up, the weeds will have to be removed.

 - With the drill off, they can be can pulled off by hand.